Sign In to Your Account

 Canadian silver coins are highly sought after by collectors and investors alike.
 The Canadian Silver Maple Leaf is the Royal Canadian Mint’s (RCM's) most popular and most recognizable silver bullion coin.
-But this sovereign mint also produces many special editions and coin series which coveted in Canada and may even be more popular in the United States.
+But this sovereign mint also produces many special editions and coin series which are coveted in Canada and may even be more popular in the United States.

 Among those is the Canadian Predator series of coins which were introduced in 2016.
 As of this writing, three of the four planned coins in the series have been released.

 Two previous wildlife-themed series have led to the Canadian Predator series described here.
 The first series, called "Canadian Wildlife" ran from 2011 to 2013.
 This was followed by the "Birds of Prey" series from 2014 to 2015.
-The wildlife themed coins have proven to be a big hit globally.
+The wildlife-themed coins have proven to be a big hit globally.

 Following the conclusion of the Canadian Wildlife series, RCM introduced the Birds of Prey.
 Two designs – the Peregrine Falcon and Bald Eagle - were introduced in 2014.
 The Mint released the Red-Tailed Hawk and Great Horned Owl bullion coins in the following year.